maxharlow/tutorials/working-with-geographical-data/README.md

 ***Cat:*** Prints a file out into the terminal.
 So-called because it is actually short for concatinate -- if you give it two or more file names it will print all their respective contents out together.

 Eek.
 So there's a lot of numbers in it.
 Not too helpful.
 However, it's in a form of Json, a structured format.
 This means we can display it in a more human-readable way.
-To do this, you will need to install [JQ] (https://stedolan.github.io/jq/):
+To do this, you will need to install [JQ](https://stedolan.github.io/jq/):

 * **Mac:** If you have Homebrew installed, run `brew install jq`.
 * **Windows:** If you have Homebrew installed, run `choco install jq`.